 So with that in mind, I left the path and took a bearing to intercept the Brandreth Fence on the opposite side of the fell.
 Here I began to appreciate why Wainwright loved this place so much.
 Scafell Pike sitting in the gap between Great Gable and Kirk Fell – the summits shining brightly in their Winter coats.
 Pillar across the Ennerdale Valley, with views down to Ennerdale Water and the coast below.
 It’s a truly spectacular view.

-Traipsing across the high ground, I passed a perched boulder and thought about how it must have been plonked there millions of years ago.
+Traipsing across the high ground, I passed a perched boulder and thought about how it must have been plonked there thousands of years ago.
 I couldn’t quite make out Wainwright’s observation of the ‘old woman’s face’ in profile but it did remind me of his blatant sexism!

 I took my time following the fence west before looping back round to join Innominate Tarn.
 A rather poignant location, being the final resting place of ‘the greatest fellwalker’.
 Surrounded by his old friends, I’m sure he’s resting in peace, although probably doesn’t appreciate the hoards up there on a summer’s day!